Vacuum structure of the Babu-Nandi-Tavartkiladze model of neutrino mass generation

 Regarding the gauge choice, three real scalar degrees of freedom can always be absorbed through an appropriate gauge fixing.
 We work in the unitary gauge, where the scalar doublet reduces to a single real neutral component, so its VEV can, without loss of generality, be taken as real and electrically neutral.
-The only phase-sensitive term in the CP-conserving potential is the quartic interaction $\lambda_5(\Delta^\dagger \Phi^3 + \text{h.c.})$, whose minimization fixes the relevant phase combinations to either $0$ or $\pi$, so that all stationary configurations---neutral and charge-breaking---can be represented by real VEVs without loss of generality.
+The only phase-sensitive term in the CP-conserving potential is the quartic interaction $\lambda_5(\Delta^\dagger \Phi^3 + \text{h.c.})$, while all quadratic and quartic terms depend only on the moduli of the fields.
+Consequently, the potential depends on phases only through a single linear combination.
+Minimization with respect to the phases therefore enforces this combination to take values $0$ or $\pi$, both for neutral and charge-breaking configurations.
+As a result, for all stationary configurations---neutral and charge-breaking---there exists a gauge- and symmetry-equivalent representative that can be represented by real VEVs without loss of generality.